Grace Byers: Career

-In 2017, Byers was cast as Kate, a jazz singer and lounge owner, in the indie thriller Bent.
+In 2017, Byers was cast as Kate, a jazz singer and lounge owner, in the indie thriller Bent, making her big screen debut.
 In 2018, Byers published a children's book titled I Am Enough, based on her experiences being bullied as a child for having deaf parents.
 She wrote it to empower children to love and accept themselves.

 From 2018 to 2019, Byers starred as Reeva Payge in the Fox superhero series The Gifted.
 In 2021, she began starring as Quinn Joseph in the Amazon comedy series, Harlem.
+The following year, she starred in the comedy horror film, The Blackening.

 Personal life

 Byers became engaged to her Empire costar Trai Byers in 2015.
 She and Byers married on Grand Cayman, Cayman Islands on April 14, 2016.
-They are expecting their first child together.
+Their son was born in 2023.